White House state dinner draws names from arts, fashion, biz

-WASHINGTON (AP) — The first White House state dinner of President Joe Biden's administration drew big names Thursday from fashion, entertainment, politics and business who turned out to help celebrate French President Emmanuel Macron and the return of high-wattage D.C. social events after the pandemic.
+WASHINGTON (AP) — The first White House state dinner of President Joe Biden's administration drew big names Thursday from fashion, entertainment, politics and business who turned out to help celebrate French President Emmanuel Macron and the return of large social events after the pandemic.

-There were kisses all around as the Bidens stepped out on the North Portico to welcome the Macrons to the White House for the evening's festivities — Jill Biden in an off-the-shoulder navy gown, Brigitte Macron in a high-necked ivory one.
+There were kisses all around as the Bidens stepped out on the North Portico to welcome the Macrons — Jill Biden in an off-the-shoulder navy Oscar de la Renta gown, Brigitte Macron in a high-necked ivory one by Louis Vuitton.

 Jill Biden's open invitation as the foursome headed inside: “Enjoy the evening.”

 Julia Louis-Dreyfus whizzed by the press, pausing only to say that, yes, she'd been to a state dinner before and it was all “very exciting.”
-Late-night TV host Stephen Colbert made his entrance, too, as guests passed through the White House before heading outside to a heated party tent on the South Lawn.
+Late-night TV host Stephen Colbert made his entrance, saying nothing as guests passed through a White House decorated for the holidays and boarded trolleys for the ride down the South Lawn to a heated party tent.

 Shoe designer Christian Louboutin — wearing a crystal bolo tie — was asked how many people might be wearing his shoes for the night, and wouldn't hazard a guess, saying, “I have no idea."
-Vogue editor Anna Wintour also was among the more than 300 guests expected.
+Vogue editor Anna Wintour also was among the 338 names on the official guest list.

 Family made the cut too: Biden's adult children, Hunter and Ashley, and his sister, Valerie Biden, were on the guest list.

 Others attending: “Good Morning America” anchor Robin Roberts, actors Jennifer Garner and Ariana DeBose and singer John Legend and his wife, Chrissy Teigen.
-Garner was among those wearing velvet, a popular choice on a night when temperatures were in the 30s.
+Garner was among those wearing velvet, a popular choice on a night when temperatures dipped into the 30s.

-Outgoing House Speaker Nancy Pelosi, D-Calif., was there, as was House Republican leader Kevin McCarthy, who hopes to succeed Pelosi.
+Outgoing House Speaker Nancy Pelosi, D-Calif., was there, as was House Republican leader Kevin McCarthy of California, who hopes to succeed Pelosi.

-The first Republican to arrive was Maine Sen. Susan Collins, who laughed when told she was the first member of the GOP to turn up, promising, “I’m sure there will be others.”
+Other lawmakers were excited to introduce family members who accompanied them.
+Rep. Lisa Blunt Rochester, D-Del., who wore a royal blue one-shoulder gown and elbow-length black gloves, brought her niece, Hannah Carter, who told her aunt the affair “feels like Bridgerton,” referring to the Netflix romance series.

-Former Atlanta Mayor Keisha Lance Bottoms stopped to talk a little shop ahead of Tuesday's runoff Senate election in Georgia, where Democratic Sen. Raphael Warnock is seeking reelection, declaring, “I think it’s going to be a great night for Georgia on Tuesday ... just gotta make sure people continue to turn out.”
+Former Atlanta Mayor Keisha Lance Bottoms stopped to talk shop before Tuesday's runoff Senate election in Georgia, where Democratic Sen. Raphael Warnock is seeking reelection, declaring, “I think it’s going to be a great night for Georgia on Tuesday ... just gotta make sure people continue to turn out.”

 With the tent ready and the tables set for the big dinner, hostess Jill Biden earlier in the day took her French counterpart and fellow teacher to a language museum to highlight their mutual interest in learning and their growing friendship.